 Bones that do not heal after fracture are called nonunions or pseudarthrosis.
 Nonunions occur when a bone that is broken, either from an osteotomy (surgical bone cut) or a traumatic event, fails to heal during the course of several months.
 Nonunions often occur when the fracture site has either too much motion or too little blood supply for healing.
-These nonunions often are associated with significant deformity, pain, leg length discrepancy and occasionally infection.
+These nonunions often are associated with significant deformity, pain, swelling, difficulty with weight-bearing, leg length discrepancy and occasionally infection (osteomyelitis).

 How are nonunions treated?

 Nonunion treatment goals are to provide a stable environment for fracture healing, improve the bone healing biology of the fracture site, and correct any associated deformities.
 The treatment of nonunions related to fractures or surgery depends on many factors.

 If the nonunion is infected, it usually requires removing the dead infected bone and growing back healthy bone.
 This can be accomplished by acutely (all at once) shortening the limb to eliminate the bone defect and then lengthening the bone at a different site, as described for limb lengthening.
 Alternatively, we can use a special technique called bone transport where the defect is shortened at the same rate as the limb is lengthened, thereby not changing the length of the limb at any time.
 Both shortening with re-lengthening and bone transport result in a limb that is restored to equal length and normal alignment and that is solidly healed.
 It is sometimes necessary to insert a bone graft (the patient’s own bone) at the old nonunion site as part of these treatments.
 Bone grafts introduce new, healthy cells to stimulate growth.